teamniteo/handbook/5_People/career-technical.md

-# Technical Career
+# Engineering Career

-You start as a coder or sysadmin, working on small, well defined and isolated tasks.
+You start as a coder, a sysadmin or a data analyst, working on small, well defined and isolated tasks.
 Then you immediately need to become an engineer that gets loosely defined problems/features and creates solutions for them.
 You need to do this because we are not a development agency and most of our work does not come from some outside specification, but from problems we and our customers discover day-to-day.

+Since we are a software company, the base salary comes from the "Software Engineer" family of positions on Glassdoor.
+But we don't differentiate between different engineering careers.
+In other words, a data scientist is paid the same as a frontend developer and the same as a DevOps engineer.

-The top two positions are two branches of the technical career:
+The top two positions are two branches of the engineering career:
 * Lead Engineer means you start taking over managerial tasks and leading people.
 * Principal Engineer means you take ownership of all of technical nitty-gritty details in the company.

-## Junior Programmer / Sysadmin
+## Junior Programmer / Sysadmin / Scientist

 * Work is thoroughly reviewed with substantial back and forth frequently needed before merging.
 * Basic language/technology features are mastered, but some advanced approaches may still be unfamiliar.